-Dr Amanda Hlengwa, the coordinator for the nGAP programme, is recognised as a national leader in developing, mentoring and nurturing talented young people who wish to pursue careers in academia.
-In recognition of her wide and extensive knowledge in this regard, Dr Hlengwa was commissioned by the national Department of Higher Education & Training to conduct a mid-term review of the implementation of the New Generation of Academics Programme (nGAP).
-Drawing on the nGAP annual reports submitted by institutions to DHET from 2016 to 2018, the review examined the challenges that hamper, and conditions that enable, the smooth implementation of the programme at South African universities.
-She presented her insightful and informative findings at a webinar convened by the DHET.
+Dr Amanda Hlengwa, the coordinator for the nGAP programme.
+The most exciting news is that our first cohort of the nGAP is recognised as a national leader in developing, mentoring and academics who started in 2016 have completed their doctoral nurturing talented young people who wish to pursue careers in degrees.
+They are Samuel Motitsoe (Entomology), Gugulethu academia.
+In recognition of her wide and extensive knowledge Baduza (Information Systems) and Sinenhlanhla Memela in this regard, Dr Hlengwa was commissioned by the national (Geography).
+They graduated at the 2020 graduation ceremonies.
+We warmly congratulate these colleagues, their supervisors and Department of Higher Education & Training to conduct a midterm review of the implementation of the New Generation of mentors.
+Central to their success was the support and guidance Academics Programme (nGAP).
+Drawing on the nGAP annual of Dr Hlengwa to whom we owe an inestimable debt of gratitude. reports submitted by institutions to DHET from 2016 to 2018, the review examined the challenges that hamper, and conditions Dr Hlengwa is also the key person in the implementation of that enable, the smooth implementation of the programme the 'Nurturing Emerging Scholars Programme' (NESP) of the at South African universities.
+She presented her insightful and Department of Higher Education & Training. informative findings at a webinar convened by the DHET.

-In 2020, as part of Phase 6 of the nGAP programme, Rhodes University was allocated five (5) new nGAP posts in Mathematics, Philosophy, Music, Geology and History.
-This was, once again, a tremendous achievement for our University.
+In 2020, as part of Phase 6 of the nGAP programme, Rhodes University was allocated five (5) new nGAP posts in Mathematics.
+Philosophy, Music, Geology and History, This was, once again, a tremendous achievement for our University.